NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Portable Hole.md

 Wispy, ethereal strands of carefully spun silk make up the substance of a portable hole, which sparkles with captive beams of starlight.
 It's linked to an extradimensional space in the shape of a pit, which can be accessed if the hole is fully opened.

 _Portable holes_ and _bags of holding_ are antithetical to one another.
 Rather than deactivating either, if one is placed inside the other, as typical for extradimensional spaces, a rift to the Astral Plane tears open and destroys both items.
-Any creature or unattended object within a 10-foot burst centered on the bag is sucked through to the Astral Plane, though a creature can avoid this with a successful DC 30 Reflex check save.
+Any creature or unattended object within a @Template\[burst|distance:10\] centered on the bag is sucked through to the Astral Plane, though a creature can avoid this with a successful DC 30 Reflex check save.
 The whole process happens in a single blink of an eye.

 * * *